 Biographical Information

-Nicknamed "Happy Jack", Chesbro began his minor league career in 1895. he broke into the majors in 1899 with the Pittsburgh Pirates, going 6-9 for the club.
+Nicknamed "Happy Jack", Chesbro began his minor league career in 1895.
+He broke into the majors in 1899 with the Pittsburgh Pirates, going 6-9 for the club.
 After going 15-13 in 1900, he won 21 games the next summer while leading the National League with 6 shutouts.
 He began throwing a spitball the next season (spitballs were legal until 1920) and went an astonishing 28-6 with a 2.17 ERA, leading the circuit in wins and shutouts.

-In 1903, Chesbro jumped to the upstart American League, joining the newly formed New York Highlanders (later known as the Yankees).
+In 1903, Chesbro jumped to the upstart American League, joining the newly formed New York Highlanders (later to be known as the New York Yankees).
 He pitched the franchise's first game and went on to record 21 victories that season.
-In 1904, he had one of the finest years in the history of pitching, starting 51 games and finishing 48 while posting a 1.82 ERA, struck out 239 batters, and 41 wins over 454.7 innings pitched.
+In 1904, he had one of the finest years in the history of pitching, starting 51 games and finishing 48 while posting a 1.82 ERA, struck out 239 batters, and collected 41 wins over 454.7 innings pitched.
 That year, no other pitcher in the league won more than 26.
-On the last day of the season, though, in a game against the Boston Pilgrims, he threw a wild pitch in the top of the ninth inning, allowing the winning run to score from third base and causing the Highlanders to lose the pennant to Boston.
+On the last day of the season, though, in a game against the Boston Pilgrims, he threw a wild pitch in the top of the 9th inning, allowing the winning run to score from third base and causing the Highlanders to lose the pennant to Boston.

 Chesbro retired in 1909, having accumulated a 198-132 career record and been part of two pennant-winning teams (in 1901 and 1902).
 His first Baseball Card appearance was in the 1903-1904 E107 Breisch Williams.